falahw/BankAtm/MANUAL-please-read.md

 - LinkedList() is chosen because of its efficiency in random access memory/data index compared to ArrayList()
 - when you run app SimpleBank.jar, you may find user password unmasked if you use linux/mac os

+## App Files
+- BankApp.java --> work like a home page in a website.
+It shows some users login and their pass to be tested and direct users to BankLogin.java
+- BankLogin.java --> checking validity of users login.
+If they are valid, users will be redirected to page-menu that fits their role
+- BankMenuAdmin.java --> serve all admin features that can be used by users with role of admin
+- BankMenuCustomer.java --> serve all customer features that be used by users with role of customer
+- BankKuDat.java --> all database requests are processed here.
+Any page that want to access database with their features has to make object of BankKuDat and use its available methods to request database they need.

 ## Note/WARNING!
 >> if you want to edit database file, make sure to leave a space of empty row after editing the file
 - if you miss the step above, new data will be created next to the last data line, causing app SimpleBank having difficulty in reading the database you edit after